Interview Question – Tell me About a Time When You Disagreed With Your boss

 The boss may give a very good reason as to why they chose Sunday for the event’s day, a reason that maybe you weren’t aware of.
 Perhaps there is no reason and it’s just a plain old bad idea!

-With you approach them with your concern and suggestion in a kind manner, you have now done what you needed to do.
+When you approach them with your concern and suggestion in a kind manner, you have now done what you needed to do.
 If they still say no, then you can have a little back-and-forth but don’t take it too far.

 I’ve seen people stand up to authority repeatedly in their careers – even in the most high level positions – and they always end up getting fired.
 It’s sad, because they are very good at their jobs and they didn’t want to be fired.